-This post isn’t about how to meal plan successfully, it’s about how to how to get the hand of meal planning in the School Holidays!
+This post isn’t about how to meal plan successfully, it’s about how to how to get the hang of meal planning in the School Holidays!
 Trust me, there’s a BIG difference!

 Meal planning under normal circumstances is just a case of planning your meals, shopping for them and finally cooking them.
 Meal planning in the school holidays is a whole new ball game, or at least it is in our house.

 I need to consider the fact that some nights I’ll have extra for tea at very short notice and some nights I’ll have one of more children staying out for tea with little or no notice.
 I need to think about the fact that sometimes we’ll be out for the day and I won’t feel like cooking when we get home and also take into account that the kids are at home all day and are highly likely to eat a crucial ingredient of that day’s tea without even thinking about it!

 So what do I do to avoid meal planning chaos?